flashboss/cities-generator/README.md

 ```
 docker run -d --name cities-generator -p8380:8080 -eCOUNTRY=it -eREALM=${realm} -eAUTHURL=${url} -eRESOURCE=${resource} vige/cities-generator
 ```
 Where it is the chosen country.
-You can choose uk,it or other else country using the first two characters of the code.
+You can choose gb,it or other else country using the first two characters of the code.
 Over the country, optionally as for the library you can add the following param:

 - REALM